Part 2

 “displaying art collections through dialogue and seen as a seamless whole.”

 For this concept design stage of the project, we like to use large-scale 3D foam card models composed on a large scale to work on and test potential ideas.
 There would be one of these concept design models produced for each venue.
-Of course, we can design the exhibit in isolation so that the collector occasionally returns to view the design concept and pass comments.
+Of course, we can design the exhibit in isolation so that the art collectors/collector occasionally returns to view the design concept and pass comments.
 Alternatively, we accomplish this concept-design stage by working with the collector or curator.

 Collaborating with the client in a design workshop is our preference because they understand their collection far better than we ever will.
 Their expertise, combined with our display and exhibit design abilities, makes exhibitions that people can identify with and discuss.
 In the workshop, we generate models that have a 1 meter (3 feet) square grid printed across the floor plan of each venue.
 This grid instantly enables even the most inexperienced eye to see how much space is available.
 This is especially useful when working on potential visitor flow and health and safety concerns.